Legal Header

 Base price: The most likely price path given what is currently known and expected.

 Low- and high-price cases: The low- and high-price cases reflect underlying uncertainties inherent in the base-price case.
 This is reflected in the short term by implied volatility, estimated using historical prices.
-Long-term volatility is assumed to grow over time due to rising uncertainty.
+Long-term volatility is assumed to grow over time due to increasing uncertainty.

-Volatility measures how much prices move over time expressed as a percentage difference of the annual commodity price.
+Volatility measures how much prices change over time expressed as a percentage difference of the annual commodity price.
 Because the price is a function of supply and demand, volatility results from the underlying market supply and demand characteristics.

 Both the low- and high-price cases represent the 90th percentile confidence intervals, subject to historical volatility.
 These intervals grow over time to account for increasing uncertainty.

-U.S./Canadian Exchange Rate Forecast
+U.S. and Canadian Exchange Rate Forecast

 The exchange rate forecast is an input into the crude oil and natural gas forecast models for projecting Canadian commodity prices.
 The exchange rate assumptions are based on an evaluation of Canadian economic indicators, such as gross domestic product, inflation rates, residential and commercial investment, and an evaluation of current trade and oil price forecasts.